nikolasbasler/BPhage/README.md

         - CheckV output
         - geNomad output
         - ICTV's VMR table: `data/VMR_19-250422_MSL37.xlsx` (downloaded from https://ictv.global/vmr on 14 March 2024)
-        - R script to do the actual filtering: `scripts/HPC/filter_classification.R` (called by the slrum script)
+        - Python script to do the actual filtering: `scripts/HPC/filter_classification.py` (called by the slrum script)
     - Output:
         - Fasta file and merged genomad and checkv table with >= 50%-complete phages: `output/bphage_ALL_1kb_phages`
         - Fasta file and merged genomad and checkv table with >= 50%-complete unclassified viruses (containing contigs that are either "Unclassified" or classified only as "Viruses"): `output/bphage_ALL_1kb_unclassified_viruses`